DouglasMacKrell/plex-o-matic/README.md

 # Dry run to see what would happen without making changes
 plexomatic apply --dry-run

+# List all available templates
+plexomatic templates list

+# Show a specific template
+plexomatic templates show --type TV_SHOW

+# Preview a template with sample data
+plexomatic templates show --type MOVIE --preview
 ```

-For more detailed usage instructions, refer to the [documentation](docs/README.md).
+For more detailed usage instructions, refer to the [documentation](docs/README.md) and the [Getting Started Guide](docs/getting_started.md).

 ## Development